Home » Breakfast » Blueberry Chia Pudding

 I found all this info from Bon Appetit and from wellnessmama.com.
 These guys have a lot of good info and some tasty looking recipes too!

-How to make Blueberry Lemon Chia Pudding
+How To Make Blueberry Chia Pudding

 Makes 2 Servings